invertase/java-docs-samples/memorystore/valkey/leaderboard/GUIDE.md

 - **Performance:** Leaderboards store ranking data in memory, enabling near-instantaneous retrieval of scores and rankings, reducing the time required to query and sort data from the database.
 - **Scalability:** Cached leaderboards can handle a high volume of reads and writes, providing consistent update and response times.
-- **Database Efficiency:** Caching frequently accessed leaderboard data minimizes the need for repetitive, and high volume database queries.
+- **Database Efficiency:** Caching frequently accessed leaderboard data minimizes the need for repetitive and high volume database queries.

 ## What You’ll Build